DeathStar3/varicity-experiment/artifact-submission-files/INSTALL.md

 deathstar3/symfinder-runner
 ```

-Run the analyses by running
+To run the analyses of all projects, run:

 - On GNU/Linux and macOS